-For the infant to live, a large atrial septal defect (ASD) or patent foramen ovale (passage between the left and right atria) must exist to allow oxygenated blood to flow to the left side of the heart and the rest of the body.
+For the infant to live, an atrial septal defect (ASD) or patent foramen ovale (passage between the left and right atria) must exist to allow oxygenated blood to flow to the left side of the heart and the rest of the body.

-How severe this condition is depends on whether the pulmonary veins are blocked.
-The pulmonary veins may run into the abdomen, passing through a muscle (diaphragm).
-This muscle squeezes the veins and narrows them, causing the blood to back up into the lungs.
-This type of TAPVR causes symptoms early in life and can be deadly very quickly if it is not found and corrected with surgery.
+How severe this condition is depends on whether the pulmonary veins are blocked or obstructed as they drain.
+Obstructed TAPVR causes symptoms early in life and can be deadly very quickly if it is not found and corrected with surgery.

 The infant may appear very sick and may have the following symptoms:

 Note: Sometimes, no symptoms may be present in infancy or early childhood.

 Surgery to repair the problem is needed as soon as possible.
 In surgery, the pulmonary veins are connected to the left atrium and the defect between the right and left atrium is closed.